solankirishav21/30-Days-of-JS/README.md

-# About the Course Instrutor
+# About the Course Instructor

 The teacher and creator of this course is Wes Bos.
 He is a full-stack web developer and teacher from Canada.
 As he mentioned in the course intro, he has taught over 500 students in 200+ classes and spoken at dozens of conferences around the world.